Sonicbasedrop/run-actually/README.md

 A Sign In page will be implemented to allow registered users the ability to login in to their account.

-Once a user has successfully logged in, they will be redirected to their profile page.
-The users basic details will be displayed on their profile, along with any events they have created.
-The user will be able to update or delete their events from the profile page.
-This page will only be available to logged in users, this includes the visibility of the navigation menu item.
+Once a user has successfully logged in, they will be redirected to the events page.
+The user will there have the ability to search the data base for upcoming events,

 A Log Out button will be displayed to users who are logged in.
-When clicked this will sign the user out of the website and redirect them to the home page.
+When clicked this will log out the user out of the website and redirect them to the log in page.

 A Create Event page will be implemented that will be acessible and visible on the navigation menu to logged in users.
 The user will be able to create an event from this page.
 The event information will be stored in